C1Ron/C1Ron.github.io/_pages/tut3.markdown

 ---
 layout: post
-title: "Tutorial 3"
+title:  ""
 categories: jekyll update
 mathjax: true
-permalink: /Tutorial/
+permalink: /tut3/
 ---
+## Cart-Pole Modeling and LQR using MATLAB
 This post will share how to model a cart-pole and simulate the dynamics using `MATLAB`.
 The goal is to first do this in `MATLAB` and later to do the same steps using `Python` and also to do the animation using `Blender`.

-## Mathematical Model
+### Mathematical Model
 The system consists of a cart and a pendulum fixed to the centroid of the cart body.
 The cart is actuated by a force $$F$$.
 The system and a free-body-diagram of the two bodies are shown:
 ![cart-pole]({{site.baseurl}}/images/cart-pole.jpg)